tektoncd/community/process.md

 To facilitate productivity, small repositories, or repositories that do not contain production code may decide to use a simpler OWNERs process.
-To become an OWNER of one of these repositores, you must either:
+To become an OWNER of one of these repositories, you must either:

 * Be an OWNER on any other repository in the Tekton project, and ask an existing OWNER to add you.
 * Or, Be nominated by another OWNER (with no objections from other OWNERs)